Tudat/tudat/installation/creatingNewApps.rst

 Getting an Existing Tudat Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Below, we discuss how to retrieve an application from an existing Github repository, how to retrieve any updates that may come available after you've downloaded it, and how to send the code to your own Github account.
-As an example, we will use the ``tudatAssignments`` repository.
+As an example, we will use the ``NumericalAstrodynamicsAssignments_2019`` repository.
 Depending on whether your repository is to be public or private, follow Step 1a, or Step 1b.

       .. warning:: IMPORTANT!
 When setting up a repository for use in the AE4866 or AE4868 courses, it is **required** to set the repository to private (and follow step 1b, not 1a).